-In 1969, preaching started in Leesburg at an old house near the historic downtown district.
-The fledgling church shared the house with Leesburg Christian School, which also had been started by the Urbans.
-God blessed the Leesburg work, bring additional people to himself.
-Bethel concentrated its efforts in Leesburg and discontinued the work in Herndon.
+In 1969, an out-reach and preaching point was started in Leesburg at an old house near the historic downtown district.
+The fledgling church shared the house with Leesburg Christian School, which also had been started by Ed Urban and his wife, Gwenn.
+God blessed the Leesburg work, and people in and around the town came to know Christ.
+Seeing the blessing of God in Leesburg, Bethel concentrated its efforts there and discontinued the work in Herndon.

-In 1970, Bethel became a particular congregation in the Presbytery of Philadelphia.
-(That presbytery later divided and the church became part of the Presbytery of the Mid-Atlantic).
-The presbytery ordained David Arnold and Ross Rogers as ruling elders and Darl Stern and Andrew Smith as deacons.
-The congregation called the Rev. Edward L. Kellogg in 1977 as associate pastor.
-He retired after five years, though he continued to serve the church for the remainder of his days.
+In 1970, Bethel became a separate and self-sustaining church within the Presbytery of Philadelphia.
+As more and more churches were added to the Orthodox Presbyterian Church, new Presbyteries were created and Bethel became, and remains, a part of the Presbytery of the Mid-Atlantic.
+David Arnold and Ross Rogers were ordained as Bethel’s first elders, and Darl Stern and Andrew Smith were ordained as her first deacons.
+In 1977 the congregation called the Rev. Edward L. Kellogg as associate pastor.
+Although Ed retired after five years of official service, he stayed at Bethel after his retirement and continued to be a blessing and to serve the church for the remainder of his days.

 In 1980, the growing congregation dedicated a brick church building on a large lot just south of Leesburg.
 God graciously provided what was needed for a large addition to the building, and construction crews broke ground in the fall 2010.